dddiaz/dddiaz.com/content/post/glucose-datascience/index.md

  I have __Type 1 Diabetes__ which is an auto-immune disease that causes my body to attack the insulin producing cells in my pancreas.
 Insulin is what helps your body use the energy (glucose) in the food you eat.
 To manage this disease I use some extremely cool pieces of technology.
 One is a continuous glucose monitor called a __Dexcom__ CGM.
-I wear this cgm on my body, and it measures the amount of glucose in my interstitial fluid ( also known as the fluid between cells) every 5 minutes.
-That data is then sent to my phone ( even allowing me to view my real time glucose on my Apple Watch! ) as well as my insulin pump.
+I wear this CGM on my body, and it measures the amount of glucose in my interstitial fluid (also known as the fluid between cells) every 5 minutes.
+That data is then sent to my phone (even allowing me to view my real time glucose on my Apple Watch!) as well as my insulin pump.
 This data, as well as other information is used to help manage my Diabetes.

  It has been my personal experience, that when I exercise, I tend to have higher insulin sensitivity, usually meaning